-HATI's underlying goal is to enable Guests to find or maintain employment, secure housing, and save funds for those expenses.
+HATI's underlying goal is to enable clients to find or maintain employment, secure housing, and save funds for those expenses.

-In this setting, Volunteers must bear witness to Christ’s love to children of God by welcoming Guests, treating them with warmth and respect, listening to them with a sincere generosity of spirit, and treating them as brothers and sisters in Christ, worthy of our concern.
+In this setting, volunteers must bear witness to Christ’s love to children of God by welcoming clients, treating them with warmth and respect, listening to them with a sincere generosity of spirit, and treating them as brothers and sisters in Christ, worthy of our concern.

 HATI boards and committees shall encourage communication and input from participating churches and volunteers.
 HATI is not an agency of trained professional social workers, but a collaboration of churches and individuals who wish to make a difference.